If this is not the page you want, try a discussion about commercial land issues and construction disputes

 - Until the Land Registration Act of 1925, the records of individual ownerships were maintained only through conveyancing records – and solicitors have never been very good at surveying!

-- In recent times, ownerships have often been defined by thick red line.
-When a photo copy without differential colouring, has been sent to the Land Registry, that registered record may well show the boundary as 5 m wide, removing even correct evidence from an earlier period.
+- In recent times, ownerships have often been defined by a thick red line.
+When a photo copy has been sent to the Land Registry, that registered record may well show the boundary as 5 m wide, removing even correct evidence from an earlier period.

 - When a building company constructs multiple houses on a site, they make a set of rules (“covenants”), which have to be accepted by every house buyer.
 Sometimes a house owner will consider one of the covenants to be ridiculous.
 He will simply refuse to comply.